Negative publicity travels fast. If you don’t act quickly—and thoughtfully—bad press can tank your reputation and revenue in a hurry.

 This plan should include:

-- Details of the negative publicity and the underlying causation, so everyone in your company knows the facts.
+- Details of the negative publicity and the underlying causation, so everyone understands the facts, timeline, and impact.

-- Official and approved messaging to address the negative publicity, so everyone knows what to say if asked.
+- Official and approved messaging to address the negative publicity, including a short holding statement, an FAQ, and guidance for social responses.

-- A point person to manage all the incoming communications, so your employees know where to direct inquiries.
+- A point person to manage all the incoming communications, so media, partners, and customers have a single contact and consistent answers.

-- An explanation of how you plan to resolve the underlying issues that caused the negative publicity, so people know the steps you’re taking and the timeline for taking them.
+- An explanation of how you plan to resolve the underlying issues that caused the negative publicity, with owners, milestones, and dates so progress can be tracked and shared.

 Step 4: Own Up To Your Mistake